Skip to content

 • Not the best as a pure text-to-image model

-Adobe has been building AI tools into its apps for more than 15 years, so it should be no surprise that it has one of the most powerful text-to-image generators—at least in terms of how it integrates with other tools.
-You can try its AI model, Firefly, out on the web for free or through Adobe Express, but it's at its best in the latest version of Photoshop.
+Adobe has been building AI tools into its apps for almost two decades, so it should be no surprise that it has one of the most powerful text-to-image generators—at least in terms of how it integrates with other tools.
+You can try out its AI model, Firefly, on the web for free or through Adobe Express, but it's at its best in the latest version of Photoshop.

 Firefly has a few tricks up its sleeve.
 In addition to being capable of generating new images from a detailed text description, it can create text effects from a written prompt (think, the word "TOAST" written with letters that look like they're made from toast), recolor vector artwork, or add AI-generated elements to your images.
 You can test all these out through the web app, but it's that last feature where Firefly stands out.